kevenleone/kafra-inbox/README.md

 # KafraInbox

-A local email sandbox for testing — captures outgoing emails from your apps without sending them, similar to Mailtrap.
+A local email sandbox for development — captures outgoing emails from your apps without sending them, similar to Mailtrap.

 ## Quick Start